bipsandbytes/django-api/README.rst

 Django API
 =================

-Django API is a way to cleanly specify and validate your Django_ APIs in a single block of code.
+``django_api`` lets you specify and validate your Django_ APIs in a single block of code.

-It provides a method to keep your API documentation and implementation consistent.
+It does this with an ``@api`` decorator that wraps Django views.
+This keeps the API documentation consistent, localized and declarative.

 ::